Skip to main content

 " Ranima...
 I ..."

-" There have been a lot of royal proposals, princesses of many states, but Pratap I felt, for a good life you need someone to share your ideologies with.
-When you get to know Ajabde you will know she is so much like you and she..."
+" You know what I mean.
+There have been a lot of royal proposals, princesses of many states, but Pratap, I felt, for a good life, you need someone to share your ideologies with.
+When you get to know Ajabdeh, you will know she is so much like you and she..."
+Jaivanta eyed her son.

 " Pratap, I am happy you think like me."
-She hugged her son as he really couldn't help thinking how his mother put so much importance on his marriage knowing fully about his priorities.
+Jaivanta Bai hugged her son as he really couldn't help but think how his mother put so much importance on his marriage, knowing fully about his priorities.

-Ajabde was in her room, absentmindedly sewing on a dupatta when Balwant came in.
+Ajabdeh was in her room, absentmindedly sewing a dupatta, when Balwant came in.

 " Jija!"
 His call startled her.